YarnSpinnerTool/YarnSpinner/Documentation/Building.md

 # Building Yarn Spinner

-## Windows and Mac
 > ***Important:*** This document only matters to you if you want to build Yarn Spinner from source.
 In almost all cases, you'll be totally fine with [downloading a build](https://github.com/thesecretlab/YarnSpinner/releases), and using that in your project.

+## Windows, Mac and Linux using MonoDevelop

-To build Yarn Spinner, you'll need MonoDevelop.
+To build Yarn Spinner on Windows or Mac, you'll need MonoDevelop.
 You can [download MonoDevelop for your OS from the MonoDevelop site](http://www.monodevelop.com/download/).
+To build Yarn Spinner on Linux, you'll need MonoDevelop's Flatpak.
+Once you have installed [Flatpak for your distribution](http://flatpak.org/getting.html), you can [download MonoDevelop from the MonoDevelop site](http://www.monodevelop.com/download/linux/).

 Once it's downloaded, follow these steps: